-One of last year’s best 3DS games is now available on mobile platforms in the West.
-Monster Hunter Stories is a fairly unique take on the long-running series, being a more story-driven game where you recruit, raise, and fight with the monsters instead of just slaying them for materials.
-It also features an absolutely stunning artstyle that now looks better than ever thanks to our fancy OLED smartphones.
+One of last year’s best 3DS games is now available on mobile platforms.
+Monster Hunter Stories is a unique take on the long-running Capcom series, being more of a story-driven game where you recruit, raise and fight alongside monsters rather than slaying them for materials like in other MH games.

 Read more about the game below!